iworld1991/JobMarket/FAQ/README.md

 2. Who is eligible to go on the market?

+    > Students who
+    >
+    > 1.  have the approval of their advisors (you need to consult with ALL faculty members whom you will ask to write letters, not just your primary advisor; and
+    >
-    > Students who (1) have the approval of their advisors (you need to make sure that you consult with ALL faculty members whom you will ask to write letters, not just your primary advisor – ALL the advisors should be reminded(=pestered) to come to your practice job market talk); and (2) who either have not participated in the job market process before, or participated but did not find a job (this is meant to reassure you, not to worry you; we have a very good record of students ultimately getting jobs).
+    > 2.  either have not participated in the job market process before, or participated but did not find a job (this is meant to reassure you, not to worry you; we have a very good record of students ultimately getting jobs).
     >
     > <div id="DecideByWhen">
     >